How to write a winning debate speech

 After explaining the different types of attention grabbers and the format for the rest of the introduction to your students, challenge them to write an example of each type of opening for a specific debate topic.

-When they’ve finished writing these speech openings, discuss with the students which of these openings works best with their chosen topic.
-They can then continue by completing the rest of the introduction for their speech using the format as described above.
+When they’ve finished writing these speech openings, discuss with the students which one best fits their chosen topic.
+Then, they can continue by completing the rest of the introduction for their speech using the format described above.

 Let’s take a look at how to do that.